owenthereal/hacker-menu/README.md

 $ npm run watch # watches and rebuilds assets
 $ npm run release # builds and packages the Mac app
 ```

+## Known Issues
+- Large filesize.
+Unfortunately, there is not much we can do about this.
+At the core, the app is small, because it is written in JS, HTML and CSS.
+We use Eletron wrapper which cause the large filesize.

+## Upcoming Features and Improvements

+#### 1. Upcoming Features
+- Add ability to mark a news item as **not interested**, and it will not be shown on the list.
+- Remember the menu dimension after resizing.
+- Add ranking.
+As the poster, I find myself looking for ranking of a news item.

+#### 2. Upcoming Improvements

 ## License

 See [LICENSE](https://github.com/jingweno/hacker-menu/blob/master/LICENSE).